vikaba/TravelExpenses/README.md

-# Travel Expenses
+# Travel Expenses for MA Politicians
-Project for journalism classes - looking at travel campaign expenditures of Massachusetts politicians.
+This project draws general spending statistics from travel campaign expenditures of Massachusetts politicians (Spring 2018 - JRNL3680).